Week 5. 3D Scanning and printing¶

 Sliced with supports, bed adhesion raft type, infill 15%, wall thickness: 3 layers, speed: 50mm/s.

 For first try I noticed that nozzle is hardly touching the table.
 So it needed to be adjusted.
 We cleaned it after that adjusted height of table with using a paper sheet to check distance between the nozzle and bed.
-If paper sheet slides too easiy under the mozzle that means the bed needs to be set higher.
+If paper sheet slides too easy under the nozzle that means the bed needs to be set higher.
 For that there’s a regulator under the bed.

-After I tried again and first layers were suspicious for me because the supports were not touching the raft.
-But as it were just supports I let it as it was hoping that it’s good.
+After I tried again and first layers were were not touching the bed.
+But as it was just supports I let continue.

 And after 9 hours it was surprisingly printing okay.